Vaginal Dryness: Symptoms, Causes, and Remedies

 Leading-edge, non-surgical laser therapies can restore mucosal health and moisture.
 The IntimaLase laser by Fotona gently stimulates collagen and elastin formation to reinforce healthy vaginal walls, and renewed moisture is often noted soon after treatment.
 Another benefit of Fotona laser therapy for vaginal rejuvenation is improved tissue circulation, which goes on restoring vaginal tissue function for weeks and months after your quick, easy sessions.

-If you are suffering from discomfort due to vaginal dryness, it is important to speak to a gynaecologist to learn which safe, effective treatment options will work for you.
-We welcome you to call and schedule your private medical consultation with Dr Colleen McDermott, gynecologist at the Torgerson Clinic.
+If you are suffering from discomfort due to vaginal dryness, it is important to speak to a medical professional to learn which safe, effective treatment options will work for you.
+We welcome you to call and schedule your private medical consultation with one of our female laser nurses at the Torgerson Clinic.

 The First Step Of Your Journey Begins With A Conversation